Research proposal and problem statements

 Prefabricated bridge elements

-- Assuming a problem statement is on the agenda for an IHRB meeting, the researcher will be requested to attend that meeting and provide a short-oral presentation of the problem statement.
+- As outlined in the IHRB business plan, problem statements and other proposals that fall outside of the annual cycle will be included in an agenda for an IHRB meeting.
+The researcher will be requested to attend the meeting and provide a short-oral presentation of the problem statement.
 The board will ask questions and offer suggested changes, then will vote to accept, reject or table the problem statement.

-- If the problem statement is accepted, the researcher is sent back to refine the problem statement into a proposal and answer any questions the board may have had.
-The researcher returns to the next meeting with a research proposal that is a detailed description of the proposed research, including a detailed budget/cost estimate.
+- If the problem statement is accepted, a more detailed proposal is requested along with answers to any questions the board may have.
+The researcher returns to a follow up meeting with a research proposal that is a detailed description of the proposed research, including a detailed budget/cost estimate.
 After the oral presentation of this proposal, the board will again vote to accept or reject the proposal.
-If the proposal is accepted, Mark will begin the process of setting up a contract and funding.
+If the proposal is accepted, we will begin the process of setting up a contract and funding.